Hridayer Shabdo

 Hridayer Shabdo is a 2014 Bengali romance film directed by Sushanta Pal Choudhury and produced by Hasibur Rehman Akhan.
 The film features actors Aviraj and Pamela Mondal in the lead roles.
 Music of the film was composed by D. Arun.
-It was well received by the critics.
+It was well received by critics.

 Plot

 The story of the film revolves around a man, his children and their respective love lives.